-Limited need-based financial aid is available for Havurah and JJP.
+Limited need-based financial aid is available for Jewish Journeys.
 Contact us for more information if you are in need.

 My child wants to join Jewish Journeys, but it doesn’t fit our schedule this fall.
-Can he or she join in the spring instead?
+Can he/she join in the spring?